rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 };
 {{< /highlight >}}

-That's how the deeply nested object can still be updated with the `fetchMoreResult` even though the top level component from the query result is not static.
+That's how a deeply-nested object is updated with the `fetchMoreResult`, even though the top level component from the query result is not static.
 The pagination feature should work on both pages now.
 Take a moment to recap the last implementations again and why these were necessary.

-Last but not least, the search field needs to get implemented to search for other organizations too.
-Only having the repositories of one organization can be dull.
-I would argue the best place to add the search field would be the Navigation component, but only when the Organization page is active.
-Therefore, React Router comes with a neat higher-order component which gives you access to the current URL.
-This information can be used to either show a search field or not.
+Next, we'll implement the search function I mentioned earlier.
+The best place to add the search field would be the Navigation component, but only when the Organization page is active.
+React Router comes with a useful higher-order component to access to the current URL, which can be used to show a search field.

 {{< highlight javascript "hl_lines=2 9 19 20 21 25" >}}
 import React from 'react';